russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Concepts/Separation of Concerns.md

 Try extending the app in the following ways.

+> [!TIP]
+>
+> Before trying the exercises, you may find it helpful to [[Separation of Concerns#Addendum|review this addendum]] regarding how to selectively run different blocks of code.

 ### Handle zero exponents

 When a zero exponent is provided, the app currently returns an error message.